-Mara Hodler is a writer for Just1Thing, a Christian character-building website for young people.
+Mara Hodler is a freelance writer.
+This article was adapted from a podcast on Just1Thing, a Christian character-building website for young people.

 One of the movies I watched the most often when growing up was Man of La Mancha.1 It seemed that every couple of months, some parent, youth group leader, or teacher decided it was time for a rerun.
 I’m not a huge fan of musicals, but I do have a soft spot for this film.